Leipzig war crimes trials: Llandovery Castle

 Oberleutnant zur See Ludwig Dithmar and Oberleutnant zur See John Boldt, two junior officers who had served on the submarine in World War I, were put on trial for war crimes during the trials for their involvement in the sinking of Canadian hospital ship on 27 June 1918 off the coast of Ireland.
 Dithmar and Boldt were accused of machine-gunning the survivors of Llandovery Castles sinking while they were in lifeboats, during what was the deadliest Canadian maritime disaster of World War I. A total of 234 medical personnel, soldiers and sailors died during the sinking and subsequent ramming and machine-gunning of the lifeboats by the crew of U-86, while only 24 people in a single lifeboat survived the sinking.
 During the trials, Dithmar and Boldt were both found guilty of war crimes and were sentenced to four years in prison, though these were later overturned on appeal based on the argument that both men were only following orders and their commanding officer, Kapitänleutnant Helmut Brümmer-Patzig was solely responsible.
 Brümmer-Patzig had fled to the Free City of Danzig before the trials started and was never prosecuted.
+In spite of the appeal judgement, the original decision is still considered precedent and was eventually codified in the Rome Statute as part of international criminal law.